doc4d/4d-web-studio/docs/web-form-editor/using-web-form-editor.md

 2. Click the CSS icon in the tooltip and enter a name for the new CSS class
 3. Click **Export**

-This exports the [overridden CSS properties](#overriden-properties) of the element as a new local CSS class.
+This exports the [new style properties](#overriding-style-properties) of the element as a new local CSS class.
 Now it appears as a choice in the Styles library and in the property list, and you can apply the class to other elements on your canvas.

 ### Editing a CSS class